 What is Alzheimer’s Disease?

-Alzheimer’s is the most common form of dementia, accounting for 60–80% of cases.
+Alzheimer’s is the most common form of dementia, accounting for an estimated 60 to 80 percent of cases, according to the Alzheimer’s Association.
 It is a brain disease causing memory, thinking, and behavior problems that worsen over time, interfering with daily tasks.
 Alzheimer’s is a progressive disease, with early symptoms including mild memory loss that necessitates round-the-clock care and is ultimately fatal.